 Under provisions of the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act (Wetterling Act), any person who is required to register under a state sex offender registration program must notify the state when he or she enrolls at an institution of higher education or is employed at such an institution and must notify the state of any change in enrollment or employment at an institution of higher education.
 Sex offender registration information is to be transmitted from each state to the law enforcement entities where the registered sex offenders reside.
 In Missouri, the sex offender list is maintained at the county level.

-Title IX prohibits discrimination, harassment and retaliation on the basis of sex or gender in employment, admission, participation and other matters related to education programs or activities operated by recipients of Federal financial assistance.
-Sexual violence is a form of sexual harassment and is sex discrimination prohibited by Title IX.
-Sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to an intellectual or other disability.
-This can include, but is not limited to, rape, sexual battery, and sexual coercion.
+Title IX prohibits sex discrimination including sexual assault, stalking and other forms of sexual misconduct.
+It also includes discrimination, harassment and retaliation on the basis of sex or gender in employment, admission, participation and other matters related to education programs or activities operated by recipients of Federal financial assistance.
+Sexual assault, stalking and other sexual misconduct is a form of sexual harassment and is sex discrimination prohibited by Title IX.
+Sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to incapacity, and/or intellectual or other disability.
+This can include, but is not limited to, rape, sexual battery, sexual violence, sexual assault, and sexual coercion.